IKEA: Advertising

 In November 2008, a subway train decorated in IKEA style was introduced in Novosibirsk, Russia.
 Four cars were turned into a mobile showroom of the Swedish design.
 The redesigned train, which features colourful seats and fancy curtains, carried passengers until 6 June 2009.

 In March 2010, IKEA developed an event in four important Métro stations in Paris, in which furniture collections are displayed in high-traffic spots, giving potential customers a chance to check out the brand's products.
 The Métro walls were also filled with prints that showcase IKEA interiors.

 In September 2017, IKEA launched the "IKEA Human Catalogue" campaign, in which memory champion Yanjaa Wintersoul memorized all 328 pages of the catalogue in minute detail in just a week before its launch.
 To prove the legitimacy and accuracy of the campaign, live demonstrations were held at press conferences in IKEA stores across Malaysia, Singapore, Thailand as well as a Facebook Live event held at the Facebook Singapore headquarters and talk show demonstrations in the US with Steve Harvey among others.
 The advertising campaign was hugely successful winning numerous industry awards including the Webby award 2018 for best social media campaign, an Ogilvy award and is currently a contender for the Cannes Lions 2018.

 In 2020, IKEA conducted a "Buy Back Friday" campaign with a message to present a new life to old furniture instead of offering customers to buy new items for Black Friday.

-In June 2021, IKEA said it had suspended adverts on GB News because of concerns the channel's content would go against their aim to be inclusive.
-In a statement IKEA said: "We have safeguards in place to prevent our advertising from appearing on platforms that are not in line with our humanistic values.
+In June 2021, IKEA said it had suspended adverts on GB News because of concerns the channel's content would go against its aim to be inclusive.
+In a statement, IKEA said: "We have safeguards in place to prevent our advertising from appearing on platforms that are not in line with our humanistic values.
 We are in the process of investigating how this may have occurred to ensure it won't happen again in future, and have suspended paid display advertising in the meantime."

-Criticisms

-IKEA has been criticized about unsustainable sourcing of wood from protected forests, certain unsafe product lines, negative effects on communities, as well as other issues.
+At the end of August 2023, IKEA launched a 6-second advertisement titled “Ads That Skip You” highlighting the benefits of neat organization.
+Created by agency Leo Burnett India, the ad illustrates quickly finding items with time to press "skip ad."
+The view-through rate exceeded expectations by over 35%, reaching above 90% in all targeted markets.
+Additionally, there was an overall increase of 32% in clicks compared to the original target.
+In September 2024, IKEA added a fresh twist to its marketing strategy by transforming everyday windows into out-of-home advertising spaces.